1st Galician Uhlans (Ritter von Brudermann's): World War I

-In the First World War, the regiment was initially used as a cavalry unit as a closed unit.
+In the First World War, the regiment was initially used as a closed cavalry unit as a closed unit.
 In particular, the regiment distinguished itself in the Battle of Jaroslawice on 21 August 1914.
 Since the 4th Cavalry Division, to which the regiment belonged, was to remain as a cavalry unit, it can be assumed, regardless of any infantry operations in the meantime, that the regiment was able to retain its cavalry status until the end of the war.

-After the proclamation of Poland as an independent state in October 1918, the soldiers of Polish and Ruthenian origin were called upon by the interim government to cease hostilities and return home.
+After the proclamation of Poland as an independent state in October 1918, soldiers of Polish and Ruthenian origin were called upon by the interim government to cease hostilities and return home.
 As a rule, this request was followed.
-Thus, the unit was withdrawn from its previous high command, the Austro-Hungarian War Ministry, and could not be demobilized by it and at best theoretically disbanded.
-Whether, when and where such a dissolution took place, or whether the Uhlans were immediately incorporated into the new Polish army, is not known at present.
+Thus, the unit was withdrawn from its previous high command, the Austro-Hungarian War Ministry, and could not be demobilized by it, at best theoretically disbanded.
+Whether, when, and where such a dissolution took place, or whether the Uhlans were immediately incorporated into the new Polish army, is not known at present.